 - In terms of resources, traditional physical servers are fading out and changing to the invisible virtual resources.

-Logging, metrics, and tracing
+Logging, metrics, and tracing systems

-- Dapper (Google): Foundation for all tracers
+- Dapper (Google): the foundation for all tracers

-- StackDriver Trace (Google)
+- Stackdriver Trace (Google)

 - EagleEye (Taobao)